RanjuStha/TODO/README.md

-Overview
+# Overview

-This app demonstrates Simple To Do List Application implementing the CoreData whic includes:
+This app demonstrates Simple To Do List Application implementing the CoreData which includes:

-1. Add,Update,Delete the Task
+ - Add,Update,Delete the Task

-2. Mark and UnMark todo items.
+ - Mark and UnMark todo items.

-3. Search items.
+ - Search items.